Export Documents: Which types are there and when do you need them?

 When goods are produced in an EU country, or imported and customs cleared in an EU country you need export documents to ship these goods to countries outside of the EU.
-Actually, for some countries or destinations within the EU, you also need export documents.
-We will explain below.
+Actually, for some countries or destinations even within the EU you require export documents.

 I’m shipping to a non-EU country.
 What export document do I need?